aliaspooryorik/EventDispatcher/README.md

 EventDispatcher.dispatchEvent('OrderPlaced', Order);
 ```

-The above example will call the `OrderPlaced` method of the `MailService` object (which is loaded from the BeanFactory)
+The above example will call the `OrderPlaced` method of the `MailService` object.

 As your application grows you will find that you want to trigger events in multiple listeners.
 For example: